-A complete application, must be submitted to the Graduate School through an on-line system at gradapply.lsu.edu.
+A complete application must be submitted to the Graduate School through an on-line system at applygrad.lsu.edu.
 This should include:

-- Official transcript, with a cumulative Grade Point Average (GPA) of 3.0 or better, on a 4.0 scale.
-LSU students do not need to send transcripts to us.
+- Official transcript(s).
+Unofficial transcript(s) will suffice during review, but official transcripts must be received and grades confirmed upon acceptance.
+In general, a cumulative Grade Point Average (GPA) of 3.0 or better.
+LSU students do not need to send transcripts to the department.
 Students who transferred to LSU before graduating do not need to send transcripts from previous schools.

 - A purpose statement is required as part of the on-line application.
 Statements of purpose will be scored on three criteria: (1) knowledge of the field, (2) professional goals, and (3) overall writing abilities (review guidelines for writing a quality statement of purpose).
 An additional writing sample that demonstrates relevant research experiences, clinical experiences, critical thinking, and/or writing abilities is optional but encouraged.
 Both are loaded through the on-line application system.
 A 1-2 page statement with standard formatting (single-spaced, 1 inch margins, 12 point Times New Roman font) is recommended.